-An example of such a roadmap is "Introduction to Version 3 of the Internet-standard Network Management Framework" [RFC2570].
+An example of such a roadmap is "Introduction and Applicability Statements for the Internet-Standard Management Framework" [RFC3410].

 2.2.
 Applicability Statement

 SNMP is used in networks that vary widely in size and complexity, by organizations that vary widely in their requirements of management.
 Some models will be designed to address specific problems of management, such as message security.